 Jacob L. Reddix Hall, constructed in 1967, is named in honor of the late Dr. Jacob L. Reddix, the fifth president.
 The exterior architecture represents a distinct departure from conventional institutional design.
 The building is comprised of four levels.
-Facilities on the lower level include the job placement services, the campus post office, bowling alley, Support Services for Students, Career Service Center, and Employees with Disabilities (A.D.A.), and the Community Service/Service Learning Center.
+Facilities on the lower level include the job placement services, the campus post office, bowling alley, Support Services for Students and Employees with Disabilities (A.D.A.), and The Community Service/Service Learning Center.
 The second floor houses the General Purpose Room.
 Located on the third floor are meeting rooms, Auxiliary Services offices, and the Jacksonian Lounge.
 The fourth floor has twenty guest rooms.

 H. P. Jacobs Administration Tower, constructed in 1972, is a high-rise structure composed of nine floors.
 The office of the University President is located on the ninth floor.
-The offices of Community Affairs and Events, Internal Auditor, and General Counsel are located on the eighth floor.
-The office of the Provost and Vice President for Academic Affairs is located on the seventh floor.
-The sixth floor houses the Office of the Vice President for Research and Development and Support and Federal Relations.
-The Office of the Vice President of Business and Finance is located on the fifth floor.
-The Office of Institutional Advancement is located on the second floor.
-The Office of the Division of Graduate Studies is located on the first floor.
+The offices of Accountability and Legal Counsel are located on the eighth floor.

+The office of the Vice President for Academic Affairs and Student Life is located on the seventh floor.
+The Office of the Vice President of Finance and Operations is located on the fifth floor.
+The sixth floor houses the Office of the Vice President for Government Affairs.
+The Office of Institutional Advancement is located on third floor.
+The Office of Public Relations is located on the second floor.
+The Office of the Division of Graduate Studies, and the Graduate Dean are located on the first floor.

 The Henry T. Sampson Library, constructed in 1959, is a modern six story, multipurpose facility that supports the educational program of the University in an aesthetically pleasing environment.
 The facility combines convenience and utility in a central campus location, providing ease of access for both students and faculty.
 Facilities of the library include a computer lab, the Cyber Café, seminar/conference rooms, browsing and exhibit areas, an auditorium with a seating capacity for 150 persons, and student and faculty lounges.
 The library also has several faculty research rooms, a research room for the visually impaired, open and closed stack areas, administrative offices, and work areas.
 In 1972 a major expansion of the library was undertaken that expanded the square footage space from 28,029 to 63,571 feet and the volume capacity from 75,000 to more than 450,000 volumes.
-Expansion and renovations in 1996 nearly doubled the size of the library and made it a very modern facility.
+Recent expansion and renovations in 1996 have nearly doubled the size of the library and made it a very modern facility.
 The Office of Testing and Assessment is located on the ground level.

 The Jackson State University Student Center, constructed in 2008, houses all student services.
-The JSU Bookstore and The Legacy dining facilities are located on the first floor.
-The offices for student services (i.e., PanHellenic Council, Student Government Association, The Latasha Norman Center, the Meditation Room, Student Activities, etc.) are located on the second floor.
-The administrative offices for Student Life are located on the third floor, along with a large ballroom facility, student theater, the President's Private Dining area, several meeting rooms, and the Senate Chamber.
+The JSU Bookstore and The Legacy Dining facilities are located on the first floor.
+The offices for student services (i.e., PanHellenic Council, Student Government Association Offices, The Latasha Norman Center, the Meditation Room, Student Activities, etc.) are located on the second floor.
+The administrative offices for Student Life are located on the third floor, along with a large ballroom facility, student theater, the President's Private Dining area, several meeting rooms, and the Faculty/Staff Senate Chamber.